hpde/hpde.io/README.md

 **.json** : Get a resource description in JSON form
 **.html** : Get a formatted resource description

-## Support and Issues with HPDE.io and the SPASE landing pages
+## Support and Issues with SPASE-metadata.org and the SPASE landing pages

-The SPASE landing pages at spase-metadata.org are created automatically from SPASE XML descriptions in the HPDE repositories using code at [https://github.com/spase-group/spase-generate-pages](https://github.com/spase-group/spase-generate-pages)
+The SPASE landing pages at spase-metadata.org are created automatically from SPASE XML descriptions in the SPASE-metadata repositories using code at [https://github.com/spase-group/spase-generate-pages](https://github.com/spase-group/spase-generate-pages)

 Issues can be reported at that [repo](https://github.com/spase-group/spase-generate-pages).